 - Encourage participation in co-curricular and experiential learning activities.

-Appointments with the Honors Advisors can be made through the EAB System.
+Appointments with the Honors Advisors can be made through the Accudemia System.

 - Log into your MyCSU account.

-- On the left-hand navigation (or slide-out nav on mobile), click on "EAB Navigate".
+- On the left-hand navigation (or slide-out nav on mobile), click on "Accudemia".

 - Follow the prompts.

 - Review your Columbus State transcript to make sure all transfer credits appear